th3n4n/mc-defaultedit/README.md

 # Why did you create a GitHub repo just to maintain a resource pack?
 Well, excuse me because this idea popped into my head.
 And I wanted to try doing it so here it is. 😭

 Normally every other people would just edit their resource pack, store it on their computer then if they want, upload it to a cloud service.
-But, the fact with GitHub repos is that they both aren't limited to code and not storage-limited.
+But, the fact with GitHub repos is that they both aren't limited to only code and not storage-limited.
 So that's a benefit and the main reason why I wanted to maintain my resource pack with a GitHub repository.
 # Special thanks to
 - [Mojang](https://mojang.com), for everything Minecraft
 - [TheLegend27 resource pack](http://www.mediafire.com/file/8l3nm7wcylbbylv/TheLegend27.zip/file) (menu textures and ender pearl texture)